Neuropsychology

 TBI Evaluations

 Traumatic brain injuries can cause a wide variety of symptoms.
 A neuropsychologist can help determine how an injury affects functions like reasoning or problem-solving skills.
+Often the most disabling aspect of TBI is moral/personality alterations, which can be treated by the neuropsychologist.

 Why Choose the NeuroMedical Center's Neuropsychology Team?